zhangjinshui-nerveee/nerveee_old/content/post/power_electronics/index.md

 ## Special Topics
 - Cross talk
 - Impedance and signal reflection

-## References
-[1] Montrose, M.I., 2004.
-EMC and the printed circuit board: design, theory, and layout made simple (Vol. 6).
-John Wiley & Sons.<br>
-[2] H. W. Ott, ‘Electromagnetic Compatibility Engineering’, p.
-871.

-# GaN HEMT Soft Switching and Hard Switching
+# Semiconductor switching and Driving Issues
 > When talking about ~MHz applications of GaN, we are always using soft-switching techniques. <br>

 > Is this true?
 Why is that?
 What happens if we want to use hard-switching in MHz occasion?

 We will start from the technical support of GaN Systems Inc.

-## GaN Systems Inc. Official Application Notes
+## (GaN Systems Inc.) Official Application Notes
 - Zero reverse recovery of GaN HEMT leads to lower switching loss and less EMI noise. (page 9 in GN001)
 - Smaller output capacitance results in lower switching loss and easier ZVS.
 > They assume us adopting or wanting to adopt ZVS.